Ultrasound: Physical therapy

-Biomedical applications

-Ultrasound has diagnostic and therapeutic applications, which can be highly beneficial when used with dosage precautions.
-Relatively high power ultrasound can break up stony deposits or tissue, accelerate the effect of drugs in a targeted area, assist in the measurement of the elastic properties of tissue, and can be used to sort cells or small particles for research.
+Relatively high power ultrasound can break up stony deposits or tissue, increase skin permeability, accelerate the effect of drugs in a targeted area, assist in the measurement of the elastic properties of tissue, and can be used to sort cells or small particles for research.

 Ultrasonic impact treatment

 Ultrasonic impact treatment (UIT) uses ultrasound to enhance the mechanical and physical properties of metals.
 It is a metallurgical processing technique in which ultrasonic energy is applied to a metal object.
 Ultrasonic treatment can result in controlled residual compressive stress, grain refinement and grain size reduction.
 Low and high cycle fatigue are enhanced and have been documented to provide increases up to ten times greater than non-UIT specimens.
 Additionally, UIT has proven effective in addressing stress corrosion cracking, corrosion fatigue and related issues.

 When the UIT tool, made up of the ultrasonic transducer, pins and other components, comes into contact with the work piece it acoustically couples with the work piece, creating harmonic resonance.
 This harmonic resonance is performed at a carefully calibrated frequency, to which metals respond very favorably.

 Depending on the desired effects of treatment a combination of different frequencies and displacement amplitude is applied.
-These frequencies range between 25 and 55 kHz, with the displacement amplitude of the resonant body of between 22 and 50 µm (0.00087 and 0.0020 in).
+These frequencies range between 25 and 55 kHz, with the displacement amplitude of the resonant body of between 22 and 50 μm (0.00087 and 0.0020 in).

 UIT devices rely on magnetostrictive transducers.